nationalarchives/tdr-dev-documentation/manual/create-repo.md

 #### 7a.
 Add workflow files

-We use GiHub Actions in order to test, build and deploy our projects; since step 5 was all about requiring status checks, The GitHub Actions files it runs would need to be added.
+We use GiHub Actions in order to test, build and deploy our projects; since step 5 was all about requiring status checks, the GitHub Actions files it runs, need to be added.

 * In the repo, if there isn't already a `.github` directory, create one
 * Within that `.github` directory, create a `workflows` directory